Mylesinator/wm_fbla_finance/README.md

 Some of the current features we've implemented are:

+- Creating accounts, signing in and out (log out button in account settings).

 - Graphs of total income & expense sources.

 - Total balance summary with a table showing income & expense sources.